wso2/docs-mg/en/docs/how-tos/security/transport-security.md

 |sslVerifyClient|The type of client certificate verification. ("require" or "optional")| "optional"|

 ### Mutual SSL with Backend

 !!!
 Note
     This feature is only available with the WUM updates and is effective from 7th October 2020 (2020-10-07) for Microgateway Toolkit 3.2.0.

-When the API Backend is secured with Mutual SSL, the Micro Gateway HTTP client should be configured to support mutual ssl.

-To do this, add the following configuration to the [httpClients] section in micro-gw.conf file.
+To change the SSL configuration related to the backend connection, add the following configuration to the [httpClients] section in &lt;MGW\_RT-HOME&gt;/conf/micro-gw.conf file and do the necessary modifications.

 ``` yaml tab="micro-gw.conf"
   [httpClients.sslConfig]